 - Make sure your product photos are professional (high quality, good light, visually pleasing color palette, etc.)

 - Upload several images to showcase the product from different angles, or display its most prominent features.
-A good rule of thumb is to use a single-color background - white (or another light color) is the preferred choice amongst most retailers.
+A good rule of thumb is to use a single-color background.

 - Upload images from photo shoots - this will give your customers context and a better perspective as it will help them see how the product looks in a real-life setting.

 - Don’t forget about image optimization - it is an integral part of your on-store SEO and plays a major role in how search engines perceive and index your website.
 Read our guide to image optimization for Shopify

 If you’re on a shoestring budget and can’t afford to shoot in a professional studio, there are many ways to make your product photos look great (even if you’ve taken them with your phone camera).
 The best advice we can give you here is (1) use a tripod, (2) make the most of natural light, and (3) invest some time in mastering the intricacies of working with Photoshop or another photo editing tool (photo retouching is key to making your images look professional).

 As someone who used to write over 20 product descriptions a day for a living, I can tell you firsthand that you mustn’t underestimate how important they are.